ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

 * How to get around some issues when using FactoryBot outside a immediate tear-down test db environment (*cough* uniqueness validations *cough*).
 * How to allow customization of the display such as you see above: different models display different summary attributes and can even have links to your application's show pages for these resources.

 We won't cover the UI (React with very cool animations, thank you very much) or the controllers / middleware that connects the two.
 Most of the latter was covered in the last post.
+If you're looking for more context that is in this post, check out the [full codebase](https://github.com/ozydingo/factory_burgers).

 ## The Back End